 [self.player setConfig:config];Loop playback

-self.player.loop = YES;The AVPEventLoopingStart callback notifies you when a loop starts.
+self.player.loop = YES;The AVPEventLoopingStart callback is returned at the start of a loop.
 The following code provides an example:

 - (void)onPlayerEvent:(AliPlayer*)player eventType:(AVPEventType)eventType {